liaohuqiu/android-Ultra-Pull-To-Refresh/template/README.md

 This project has been pushed to Maven Central, both in `aar` and `apklib`.

-The latest version: {ptr_lib_version}, has been published to: https://oss.sonatype.org/content/repositories/snapshots, in gradle:
+The latest version: `{ptr_lib_version}`, has been published to: https://oss.sonatype.org/content/repositories/snapshots, in gradle:

 ```
 maven {